Veterinary Clinical Studies - New Bolton Center (VCSN)

 VCSN 6330 Animal Health Economics

 An introduction to a variety of economic concepts and decision making techniques that relate to the business of an agricultural enterprise and to the impact of veterinary services on that enterprise.
-Discussion of the role of production medicine in the overall profitability of animal agriculture.
+Discussion of the role of production medicine and overall profitability of animal agriculture in the framework of current “hot” topic events will be examined.
+Upon course completion students should expect to walk away with a broader view of the economic intersection of veterinary medicine and animal agriculture, and be able to communicate with future clients/producers key concepts which are relevant to their business and livelihood.

 2 Credit Hours